- US Online Poker

 As of late last year, it was already looking like the casino operators were coming around on the idea.
 What’s more, the text of HB 3142, aka the Internet Gaming Act, makes it look as is the state is prepared to get iGaming off the ground very quickly.
 If passed, it would instruct the state regulator to enact emergency rules within 90 days, and issue temporary licenses within 30 days of application to any entity currently holding a sports betting license.

 It’s still very early in the legislative process.
 However, the inclusion of such rush provisions suggests that Reps.
 Robert Rita and Jonathan Carroll, who drafted the bill, expect substantial support.
+Some of that support was heard at the House Executive Committee hearing on Apr.
+28, and surprisingly little opposition, which boded well for the bill’s chances.

 Current Bills: S 417